DanielMichelson/ncar_pid/README.md

-# ncar_pid
+# ncarb
-README for ncar_pid
+README for ncarb

 Daniel Michelson
 Environment and Climate Change Canada

 Installation instructions are found in the INSTALL file.

-This package is an add-on to RAVE for particle identification using an interface to NCAR's software.
-Included is an NCAR algorithm for processing KDP at S band.
+This package is an add-on to the BALTRAD Toolbox (RAVE) for particle identification using an interface to NCAR's software, along with an NCAR algorithm for processing KDP at S band.

 Many thanks to Mike Dixon at EOL, NCAR and Mark Curtis at the Australian Bureau of Meteorology for facilitating this interface.